RenderHeads/UnityPlugin-OmekaAPI/README.md

 Dublin Core Vocabulary.
 The API client is designed in such a way that you can extend support for other vocabularies easily.

 ## Dependencies
-The implementation relies of [NewtonSoft Json.Net]() as deserialization of the Json-LD information.
-We have made a vanilla build of the library, however there are Unity specific version available on the [unity asset store](https://assetstore.unity.com/packages/tools/input-management/json-net-for-unity-11347) that you should use in your production project.
+The implementation relies on [NewtonSoft Json.Net]() for deserialization of the Json-LD information returned from the API.
+We have included a vanilla build of the library, however there is a Unity specific version available on the [unity asset store](https://assetstore.unity.com/packages/tools/input-management/json-net-for-unity-11347) that you should use in your production project.

 ## Requirements
 Unity 2018 LTS or greater